maitiSoutrik/100-days-of-cuda/day023/README.md

 5. **Shared memory optimization**: Use shared memory for frequently accessed data to reduce global memory access.

+6. **Improved convergence on GPU**: Investigate why the GPU implementation achieved lower quality solutions and implement strategies to improve convergence while maintaining performance.

+7. **Problem size scaling**: Test with larger population sizes and chromosome dimensions to better utilize the GPU's parallel processing capabilities and potentially achieve better performance relative to the CPU implementation.

-6. **Real-world applications**: Apply the genetic algorithm to real-world optimization problems like neural network training, portfolio optimization, or engineering design.
+8. **Real-world applications**: Apply the genetic algorithm to real-world optimization problems like neural network training, portfolio optimization, or engineering design.

 ## References